Dong Fang Hong 1

-Dong Fang Hong 1 (东方红一号 (東方紅一號, Dōngfānghóng Yīhào, The East is Red no.1)), in the western world also known as China 1 or PRC 1, was the first space satellite of the People's Republic of China (PRC), launched successfully on 24 April 1970 as part of the PRC's Dongfanghong space satellite program.
+Dong Fang Hong 1 (东方红一号 (東方紅一號, Dōngfānghóng Yīhào, The East is Red no.1)), in the western world also known as China 1 or PRC 1, was the first space satellite of the People's Republic of China (PRC), launched successfully on 24 April 1970 as part of the Dongfanghong program.
 It was a part of the "Two Bombs, One Satellite" program.
 At 173 kg, it was heavier than the first satellites of other countries.
-The satellite carried a radio transmitter which broadcast the de facto national anthem of the same name.
+The satellite carried a radio transmitter which broadcast the then de facto national anthem of the same name.
 The broadcast lasted for 20 days while in orbit.

 It was developed under the direction of Qian Xuesen, dean of the China Academy of Space Technology (CAST).
 At the time, a total of five identical satellites were created.
 The first satellite launched successfully.
 The academy formulated a "Three-Satellite Plan" consisting of Dongfanghong 1, re-entry satellites, and geosynchronous orbit communications satellites.
 Sun Jiadong was responsible for the Dongfanghong 1 technology.
 In 1967, Dang Hongxin chose a copper antenna membrane that resolved the difficulties of broadcasting on an ultra-short wave antenna between 100 °C and −100 °C. Engineers installed a music player playing "The East is Red" on the satellite.